LemmySmackett/LemmySmackettCom/content/stories/general/tattoo.md

 Before the old man could say anything, they beat him to death.

-An old white tiger with a spear through it's heart.
-That's what the brothers had tattooed on their chests to commemorate the killing of a great warrior.
+An old white tiger with a spear through its heart—that's what the brothers had tattooed on their chests to commemorate the killing of a great warrior.

 Many tattoos followed after. Ω